Singapore

 Intellectual property (IP) acquisition expenses

-For the years of assessment 2019 to 2028, enhanced tax deduction of 200% is available for each of the following:
+For the years of assessment 2019 to 2028, an enhanced tax deduction of 200% is available for each of the following:

 - the first SGD 100,000 of qualifying expenditure incurred to register qualifying IP, and